The Very Best Shops in Notting Hill

 Caramel, Ledbury Road

-Caramel is an independent boutique on the lovely Ledbury Road.
-The store is split over two outposts and specialises in vintage-inspired clothing and homeware.
-In one of its locations, you will find luxury women's clothing, woven baskets, knitted blankets, crockery, candles, and sleepwear.
-In the other, you'll find the most gorgeous baby and childrenswear, including wonderful toys, books, and nursery decor.
-These shops are the perfect place to go to find a gift for someone special in your life or to add a touch of beauty and luxury to your own.
+In one of its outlets, you will find luxury women's clothing, woven baskets, knitted blankets, crockery, candles, and sleepwear.
+In the other, you can discover the most beautiful baby and children's wear, in addition to toys, books, and nursery decor.
+These shops are the perfect place to find a gift for someone special in your life or to add a touch of beauty and luxury to your own.

 Jessie Western, Portobello Road

-If you are a lover of all things Western then this is the place to be.
-Run by two sisters, Jess and Vicky, the shop is a treasure trove of Native American and Western crafts, from clothing and footwear to jewellery.
-The sisters are passionate about ethical luxury and prioritise expert hand craftsmanship when they source their wares.
+The sisters are passionate about ethical luxury and prioritise expertly hand-crafted items when they source their wares.
 Jess, who studied at Central Saint Martins, even produces fine diamond and gemstone jewellery onsite.
 The shop is packed with fringed jackets, ponchos, and denim, and is lined with cabinets full of silver and turquoise jewellery.

 Erno Deco Specialists in Vintage Furniture, Portobello Road

-For those interested in dressing their homes in absolute style, Notting Hill hosts the fabulous Erno Deco, who stock a spectacular array of vintage 20th-century furniture, objects or art, handmade textiles, and rugs and cushions.
-The shop is home to one-off pieces and reclaimed items given a luxury touch by expert interior designers and international furniture dealers.
-The shop is also more affordable than some of its neighbours and the owners make clear that doing the environmentally friendly thing and shopping small, local, and vintage shouldn't cost the earth.
-They are also available for prop hire, for those in the creative industries.
+The shop is home to one-off pieces and reclaimed items which have been given a luxury touch by expert interior designers, and international furniture dealers.
+More affordable than some of its neighbours, the store’s owners make clear that doing the environmentally friendly thing and shopping small, local, and vintage shouldn't cost the earth.
+They also offer a prop hire service for those in the entertainment industry.

 Superga, Pembridge Road